reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 {: .prompt-info}

 ### Digesting the Process
-While this may seem like only a small part of the entire compilation process triggered when you hit the "`Compile`" button, there's still a lot to digest.
+While this may seem like the entire compilation process triggered when you hit the "`Compile`" button, the content in the image is just a small part of it.

 Let’s break it down in reverse order to understand the purpose behind it all:
 - Final Goal: